The Gentrys: Career

 Original member Hart reformed The Gentrys in 1969, with himself as lead singer; they recorded initially for the Bell Records label.
 The 1969–1971 Gentrys included Hart, Steve Spear (bass), David Beaver (keyboards), Jimmy Tarbutton (guitar), and Mike Gardner (drums).
 In 1970 they recorded an album on Sam Phillips's Sun label and put two singles into the Billboard Hot 100: "Why Should I Cry" (which peaked at No. 61 on 7 March 1970) and "Cinnamon Girl", charting before Neil Young's version and peaking at No. 52 on June 13, 1970.

 The 1971 through 1972 line-up of The Gentrys included Hart on vocals, along with Wesley Stafford on lead guitar and vocals, Alan Heidelberg (drums) and Bobby Liles (bass).
 Marty Lacker (a member of Elvis Presley's "Memphis Mafia") helped to land this version of The Gentrys a recording contract with Capitol Records.
 It produced a single written by Hart and Stafford entitled "Let Me Put This Ring Upon Your Finger."
 Knox Phillips was the record producer for all recording endeavors of this period.
+The Gentrys disbanded again after that.

 Hart subsequently found greater fame and success in professional wrestling, as a manager nicknamed "The Mouth of the South."
 During this time, he also composed entrance music for wrestlers, as well as appearing as a member of The Wrestling Boot Band, a group fronted by Hulk Hogan.
 The story of the Gentrys is described in the book The Mouth of the South by Jimmy Hart, Hulk Hogan, Bret Hart, and Jerry Lawler.

 Raspberry went on to play with Alamo, who released a self-titled LP in 1971, and subsequently formed Larry Raspberry and the Highsteppers, releasing two albums in the mid-1970s.
 The band is still active.
 On a few occasions, Raspberry and other Gentry members reunite.

 A contemporary lineup under the Gentrys name is a gospel family quartet of no relation to the original band.